pal-robotics/inference_server/README.md

 ## Features:
    * ROS-TensorFlow Object Detection API Wrapper
    * Available as a ROS action_server
+   * ROS service to change the inference model
    * Desired class(es) selection with the parameter server

 ## ROS API